 The second phase provides advanced training in areas of concentration and dissertation research.
 The course requirement in this phase is to take three additional credits of substantive courses at the 600 level or above.
 In addition, the student is required to take a written and oral comprehensive examination on two selected areas of concentration, write a dissertation proposal, perform the approved dissertation research, finish writing and orally defend a dissertation.

-Early in the second phase, the student must organize a dissertation committee consisting of at least five members of graduate faculty, including the official university representative from the Graduate Division's list of eligible university representatives for sociology, in accordance with the Graduate Division policies.
+Early in the second phase, the student must organize a dissertation committee consisting of at least five members of graduate faculty, including the official university representative from the Graduate Education's list of eligible university representatives for sociology, in accordance with the Graduate Education policies.

 Preferably by the fifth semester, all PhD students must take a comprehensive examination from the dissertation committee.
 The written examination covers two broadly defined research areas, as determined by the student and the dissertation committee.
 The student develops a bibliography for each area, and the dissertation committee makes up questions from each.
 After the student has taken the written examination, the dissertation committee evaluates the results and proceeds to hold a closed oral examination to determine whether or not the student is prepared to undertake dissertation research.

 Following successful completion of the comprehensive examination, the student prepares a dissertation proposal.
 This proposal describes the theoretical basis and the research strategy to be employed in the study of the dissertation problem.
 When it has been successfully defended before the doctoral committee, the student proceeds to the research and writing phase of the dissertation.
 The dissertation should represent a major original scholarly contribution to the field of sociology suitable for publication in the form of a monograph book.
 A PhD is given only after completion of the dissertation text and oral defense to the satisfaction of the dissertation committee.